Parenting Coordination

 · clothing, equipment and personal possessions of the children

-· role of and contact with significant others and extended families
+· role of and contact with significant others and extended family

 · parenting classes for either or both parents